waitForDateTime Step

 • The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

-• Save the process definition, create a new instance, and execute.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
 At the wait step, the process instance is “sleeping.”
-It sleeps until the configured date and time and executes the next step later.
+It sleeps until the configured date and time and then executes the next step.

 Definition Sample: